-Voice is the magazine of 76,000 elementary teachers and educators in Ontario.
+Voice is the magazine of 83,000 elementary educators in Ontario.
 Our goal is to facilitate a conversation among our members and beyond that considers relevant issues such as educators’ daily work, interests, innovation in teaching practice, policy, resources, perspectives on education and collaboration with community partners.
 If you are interested in writing for the magazine, consider submitting to one of the following sections.

 Ideas: This section considers teaching practice in the context of broader social and educational implications.
 Using experience as a starting point, articles can explore a host of issues including classroom practice, technology, policy etc as they relate to the broader education landscape.
 Articles range from about 1200 – 2000 words.
 Ideas features could begin with classroom practice, an interesting read, or the impacts of policy on a contributors work as an educator.